 "Today, individuals who receive governmental services are often involved with multiple systems.
 For example, a young mother and her child may receive SNAP benefits, childcare subsidies, child support payments, or other state-delivered services.
 Each of these programs was designed to fulfill a distinct purpose, and each collects different data and follows different rules and requirements.
 Each program's database only identifies patterns or characteristics of those served within that particular agency or program.
-Isolated databases omit information from other agencies or programs that could be analyzed to increase wellbeing, long-term personal success and reduce costs to state and local government."
-12
+Isolated databases omit information from other agencies or programs that could be analyzed to increase wellbeing, long-term personal success and reduce costs to state and local government."1

 - Enterprise legal and governance framework: The foundation for an integrated data system is the legal and governance framework.
 Legal agreements are not barriers or obstacles, they are supports to the safe, ethical and secure sharing of data across agencies boundaries.
-The absence of statewide governance to coordinate data sharing efforts leads to fragmented approaches to sharing data on high-priority issues which reduce the ability of the state to mobilize a response. - Increased analytical capacity: Turning data into information and insight requires people.
+The absence of a statewide governance structure leads to fragmented approaches to sharing data on high-priority issues which reduce the ability of the state to mobilize a response.
+A proliferation of data sharing agreements makes oversight difficult and reduces the ability to protect clients' data and manage risk.
+Flexible, durable data sharing agreements would protect clients' information and reduce the effort needed to share data. - Increased analytical capacity: Turning data into information and insight requires people.
 In the current fiscal environment, state agencies need to work collaboratively to make efficient use of internal resources and to effectively partner with outside analytical capacity. - Whole-person perspective on data: Using data to improve delivery of services has great potential to improve the lives of residents, but can only occur through the safe, ethical and secure linking of information across agencies.
-As part of the 2 Generational Initiative Interagency Plan, 13 OPM identified "two approaches to coordinating existing resources identifying established programs and identifying and monitoring proofs of concept."
-At the same time, a 'whole-person' data view cannot be developed without attention to the ethical and equity issues inherent if data are used beyond the purpose for which they were originally collected.
+As part of the 2 Generational Initiative Interagency Plan,2 OPM identified "two approaches to coordinating existing resources identifying established programs and identifying and monitoring proofs of concept."3 At the same time, a 'whole-person' data view cannot be developed without attention to the ethical and equity issues inherent in developing a person-centered view without consent.